- What you’ll learn

 Pros:

-- Advanced features include live availability, workplace analytics, floor plans, and desk booking filters.
+- Advanced desk booking features include live availability, workplace analytics, floor plans, and filters.

 - Grows with your team and office needs.